 Also of interest, in HIV infection, dosages of NAC typical of oral administration, but not intravenously, caused an increase in the infection rate of monocytes (27).
 After viral infection these giant immune cells are themselves at increased risk for aberrant behavior, potentially letting go of their munitions in the lungs and causing a devastating condition known as cytokine storm- the single most deadly end result of Covid-19 infection (29, 30)

 Ultimately we will need to weigh the evidence ourselves and make an educated decision.
 The good news is that we can safely enjoy the benefits of dietary bioavailable cysteine and thereby ensure healthy normalization of glutathione levels.
 For example, raw garlic contains natural forms of this amino acid, such as S-allyl-cysteine, which also shows potent anti-cancer effects (31, 32, 33).
 Furthermore, adequate amounts of vitamin D have been shown to safely regulate levels of glutathione (34).

-The concept of temperance is shown to apply even at the molecular level: moderate use of that which is good, and complete abstinence of that which is harmful.
+The Biblical concept of temperance is shown to apply even at the molecular level: moderate use of that which is good, and abstinence of that which is harmful.
 Normal levels of intracellular glutathione have a positive effect upon our health, however, given the raw materials, the body can do a better job of managing the fine line of production so that the compound is not used as a cloak for cancer or viral development.
-Let us all seek to become better acquainted with these principles, for we are entering upon an era in this world’s history that will necessitate more careful practices than heretofore have characterized our work.

 1) JCI Insight.
 2019 Oct 3;4(19). pii: 127647. doi: 10.1172/jci.insight.127647.